dwtj/dwtj_vmware_homework_docs/problem_2.md

 I wanted some more data describing the behavior of the server across these two dimensions.
 So I wrote a [test script][test-script] to help collect such data.
-This test script
+This test script:

 - starts the server
 - starts periodic client requests in the background
-- periodically uses the `ps` command to collects three memory usage
+- periodically uses the `ps` command to collect three memory usage measurements:
-measurements: RSS, SIZE, and VSIZE.
+RSS, SIZE, and VSIZE.

 RSS, SIZE, and VSIZE are defined in the `ps` man page like this: